 Originally, I wanted to try the Apple Watch to replace taking my oral temperature every morning.
 But after just these 3 cycles, I’d say no. The temperatures don’t have a clear biphasic pattern, so if I didn’t take my own temperature, I’d be completely reliant on Apple’s algorithm to confirm ovulation.
 Since Apple Health sometimes doesn’t confirm ovulation at all or waits until after I start my next cycle, I can’t count on it for fertility awareness yet.

-The fact that Apple Watch waits until after I start my next cycle also makes me wonder if they’re simply calculating how long my luteal phase was and estimating based on that, which is again, less useful than manual charting.
+The fact that Apple Watch waits until after I start my next cycle also makes me wonder if they’re simply calculating based on how long my luteal phase usually is and estimating based on that, which is again, less useful than manual charting.

 It is possible that the watch needs more time to get to know my temperatures, so I’ll continue wearing it to sleep, but I won’t rely on the Apple Watch Series 8 for my fertility awareness method.